A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in Finding Happiness, The Art in "The Bird that Sang in Color" | 0 comments

-The theme of music pervades The Bird that Sang in Color.
-The story begins and ends in music and music is played throughout with various instruments and albums.
-But there isn’t only music in a literal sense.
-There is also the music of
+The theme of music pervades The Bird That Sang in Color.
+The story begins and ends with music, and throughout the novel, a variety of instruments and albums set the tone for key moments.
+But the musicality in this book goes beyond literal

 Read more